Saggy bottoms, bad backs…do camping chairs have to be a pain in the posterior?

 Camping chairs to avoid

-We thought we’d found a good compromise in Outwell’s Spring Hills camping chairs.
-They felt comfortable in the shop and, with their choice of colour, were a stylish change from all that camping khaki.
+We thought we’d found a good compromise in Outwell’s Gorman Hills camping chairs.
+They felt comfortable in the shop and, with their choice of colour and rounded armrests, were a stylish change from all that camping khaki.

 A week of sitting on them, though, and the lower back twinges kicked in.
 We found ourselves perching on the more solid front edge of fabric to eat at a table, but more often than not, we’d slump backwards and have to hold a plate on our knees.